-Q2: Do you have any comments on our assessment of the most likely uses of the geographic interleaved lots?
-Are there potential uses which should be considered that we have not mentioned?
+Q4: Do you have any comments on our assessment of the most likely uses of the cleared spectrum and the amount of spectrum, required for these services.
+Are there any other potential uses that we should consider?

-- 12. As with the cleared spectrum, RNIB strongly believes that Ofcom needs to reserve some of the interleaved spectrum for good quality access services such as, though not limited to, audio-description and subtitling.
+- 12. RNIB strongly believes that Ofcom needs to reserve some of the cleared spectrum for good quality access services such as, though not limited to, audio-description and subtitling.
 Enough spectrum should be set aside for access services with both standard definition digital terrestrial television and high definition digital terrestrial television and for new technological developments in access services, such as being able to change the size of subtitles (such a change is currently available on analogue TV but not on digital TV).
 This should not require a large amount of spectrum but its impact on the lives of disabled people would be significant. - 13.
 With specific regard to SD-DTT, it is important to note that the existing channels are only partially accessible to blind and partially sighted people, with only 13 per cent of programmes being accessible with audio-description.
 RNIB has therefore been calling for a doubling of the audio-description targets to 20 per cent of programmes, and spectrum will need to be set aside to make this increase possible. - 14.
 With regard to HD-DTT, the situation is even more worrying as even fewer are available with audio-description.
 If HD-DTT is to be mainstreamed, spectrum will need to be set aside to allow for an increase in good quality access services. - 15.
-With regard to local TV, there is a need to take the requirements of disabled people into account as the coverage of local TV channels can be significant (up to 80 per cent of the UK population).
-Reserving some interleaved spectrum for access services for local TV could therefore benefit a large part of the population.
-Technological progress may also allow for a national channel to be combined with local access services, which here again would require some spectrum to be set aside.
-This ought to be done in conjunction with allocation of the freed spectrum, which is the subject of another consultation and award process.
+RNIB is also concerned about the other potential uses listed for the spectrum, such as mobile TV and mobile broadband applications.
+This spectrum has traditionally been used for broadcasting purposes precisely because its properties in terms of propagation and others make it particularly suitable for this type of linear delivery to a wide audience.
+In addition, existing TV equipment is meant to receive these frequencies, whereas mobile TV and broadband applications are set up to receive other frequencies.
+We therefore believe the freed spectrum should be used for first and foremost for broadcasting purposes. - 16.
+RNIB is also concerned that after the switchover from analogue to digital, the six digital terrestrial multiplex will cover just over 90 per cent, down from 98.5 per cent.
+This is due to the fact that only three of the six terrestrial multiplex are required by their Broadcasting Licenses to match the coverage of the existing analogue terrestrial networks.
+The three remaining digital terrestrial multiplexes "have indicated they do not intend to adopt additional sites at switchover but that they will adopt the maximum power possible at these sites at switchover" (paragraph 5.64).
+We therefore believe part of the spectrum should be used to boost coverage so that 98.5 per cent of the population, not just 90 per cent, can benefit from audio-description on freeview.